How Much Does It Cost to Open a Pizza Shop in Canada? [Pizza Shop Startup Costs]

 The cost of marketing has the most variability, depending on your goals.
 As a general rule, your marketing budget should be between 3% and 6% of your sales when starting out.
 Then, you can ramp up to 10-12% of your sales if you go for bigger brand awareness plays or choose to work with an agency.

 In addition to licenses, permits, and legal fees, factor in the cost of getting utilities.
-Restaurants and pubs in Ireland spend between 22.2% and 25.8% of turnover on other costs each year (which include utilities).
+On average, restaurants in Canada spend 3-5% of their total operating costs on energy.

 Equipment and Inventory Costs